 Figure 8.
 Heat map examplarily illustrating expert agreement on avalanche area for avalanches mapped from SPOT in January 2018 (24 January 2018, SPOT 6 © Airbus DS2018).
 Agreement in the shade (northern part of the study area) is generally lower than in the sunlit areas to the south.
-Dark blue indicates very good agreement or in other words marks areas that where identified as an avalanche by all five involved experts.
-For a more detailed location of the reproducibility study area see Figure 5.
+The Figure also shows that agreement is very good only on few selected avalanches (depicted in dark blue).
+For the more detailed location of the reproducibility study area see Figure 5.